Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 - Key-Value Pairs are a simple but flexible way to represent an object.
 Touch briefly on the various formats, highlighting JSON and XML.
 Refer to prior technologies, such as library card catalogues.
 - Present Dublin Core as the foundation for contemporary description.
 If the instructor is comfortable, they can refer to Ontologies and the RDA format as next technological steps in the domain of descriptive metadata.
 - Cover how thesauri and authority files help to disambiguate terms that might otherwise semantically overlap and how this enables searching and systems of knowledge organisation.
-- Different data repositories enable and hinder data discovery in various ways &ndash; consider how metadata interacts with these, and what best practices might improve this.
+- Different data repositories enable and hinder data discovery in various ways&mdash;consider how metadata interacts with these, and what best practices might improve this.
 This does not need to be terribly technical, but the instructor can draw attention to how data discover is largely contingent on relatively simple search wizards that parse complex metadata representations.

 **Metadata scavenger hunt part 1:**